Nonperturbative quantization approach for QED on the Hopf bundle: Classical electrodynamics plus the Dirac equation

-In this subsection we closely follow Ref.~\cite{Dzhunushaliev:2020pyk}.
+Here we closely follow Ref.~\cite{Dzhunushaliev:2020pyk}.
 Consider Dirac-Maxwell theory with the source of electromagnetic field taken in the form of a massless Dirac field.
 The corresponding Lagrangian can be chosen in the form (hereafter, we work in units where $\hbar=c=1$)

 with the covariant derivative $ \psi_{; \mu} \equiv \left[\partial_{ \mu} + 1/8\, \omega_{a b \mu}\left( \gamma^a \gamma^b - \gamma^b \gamma^a\right) - i e A_\mu \right]\psi $, where $\gamma^a$ are the Dirac matrices in flat space (below we use the spinor representation of the matrices); $a, b$ and $\mu, \nu$ are tetrad and spacetime indices, respectively; $ F_{\mu \nu} = \partial_\mu A_\nu - \partial_\nu A_\mu $ is the electromagnetic field tensor; $A_\mu$ are four-potentials of the electromagnetic field; $e$ is a charge in Maxwell theory.
 In turn, the Dirac matrices in curved space, $\gamma^\mu = e_a^{\phantom{a} \mu} \gamma^a$, are derived using the tetrad $ e_a^{\phantom{a} \mu}$, and $\omega_{a b \mu}$ is the spin connection [for its definition, see Ref.~\cite{Lawrie2002}, formula (7.135)].